hmac/kite/README.md

 -- use """ to delimit multiline strings help = """
-  Welcome to the Lam REPL.
+  Welcome to the Kite REPL.
   For general help, type :?
   To see documentation on a function or type, use :info Type :quit to exit.